-Are you having trouble shutting down your PC?
-Does your screen get stuck at the message “Closing 1 App and Shutting Down” every single time?
-This article will explain what it means and how to fix the issue on both Windows 10 and Windows 11.
+Are you having problems trying to shut down your PC, but instead seeing your screen stuck at a weird message that says “Closing 1 app and shutting down” every single time?
+This guide will explain what this error actually means and how to fix the issue on Windows 11 or Windows 10.

 See also: This App is Preventing Shutdown or Restart (No Name)